Punishment. The Definition in the Bible is not as We Commonly Understand

 “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,” (Luke 4:18)

-However, He did not meet the expectations about the Messiah and was rejected to the point they declared Him worthy of death:
+However, He did not meet the expectations of many about the Messiah and was rejected to the point they declared Him worthy of death:

 “But they (the Jews) cried out, Away with him, away with him, crucify him.
 Pilate saith unto them, Shall I crucify your King?
 The chief priests answered, We have no king but Caesar.”
 (John 19:15)